Common Sense for Common Ground

 I will loudly fight against defunding our public schools!

 Our children deserve a good education in a safe environment.
 I graduated from a rural public school.
 All of my children have attended public schools.
-I will fight for higher teacher pay, increased benefits, and more incentives for
+I will fight for sustainable teacher pay, increased benefits, and more incentives for

 paraprofessionals and bus drivers.